 The Panel's key policy positions are as follows:

 - The UK Government should consider setting up an independent pensions/ retirement savings commission as a standing advisory body which seeks to achieve long-term stability for the UK pension system and cross-party consensus.

-- In the context of debates around constitutional reform, support for a unified UK savings market, including pension saving - and for financial services and pensions law and regulation remaining a UK matter, as should pension protection arrangements.
+- In the context of debates around constitutional reform, support for a unified UK savings market, including pension saving - and for financial services and pension law and regulation remaining a UK matter, as should pension protection arrangements.

-- Support in principle for UK government plans to move forward with a legal and regulatory regime for collective defined contribution pension schemes, a model designed to enable genuine risk sharing amongst scheme members.
+- Support in principle for UK government plans to move forward with a legal and regulatory regime for collective defined contribution pension schemes, a model designed to enable genuine risk sharing among scheme members.

 - Support for a legal and regulatory environment which encourages providers of pension decumulation products to bring new products to the market with confidence that these will be able to operate without change over the long-term.

 - Master trusts must develop and maintain governance arrangements which are fit for purpose and support good member outcomes for auto-enrolled savers.

 Matt Cooper (Chair)